Billy Hughes: Paris Peace Conference

-The British Dominions of New Zealand, South Africa and Australia argued their case to keep their occupied German possessions of German Samoa, German South West Africa, and German New Guinea respectively; these territories were given as "Class C Mandates" to the respective Dominions.
-In a same-same deal Japan obtained control over its occupied German possessions north of the equator.
-At the meeting of 30 January, Hughes clashed with Wilson on the question of mandates, as Hughes preferred formal sovereignty over the islands.
-According to the British Prime Minister, David Lloyd George, Wilson was dictatorial and arrogant in his approach to Hughes, adding that "Hughes was the last man I would have chosen to handle in that way".
-Lloyd George described how, after Hughes stated his case against subjecting the islands conquered by Australia to a mandate:
+New Zealand wanted Samoa, and South Africa wanted South West Africa.
+In the end they were given these territories as "Class C Mandates."
+Likewise Japan obtained control over its occupied German possessions north of the equator.
+At the meeting of 30 January, Hughes clashed with Wilson on the question of mandates, as Hughes wanted full sovereignty.
+According to the British Prime Minister, David Lloyd George, Wilson was dictatorial and arrogant in his approach to Hughes.
+Lloyd George described how, after Hughes stated his case against mandate status: